version 4-27 (this syllabus is tentative, and may change over the semester, please refresh your browser for updates)

 Classroom discussion should expand on the reading.
 Besides asking questions about material that you're not sure about, other good ways of participating in class are to question how the topic exemplifies physical anthropology, and how it relates to your personal experiences.
 Discussion must be related to physical anthropology.

 The final grade in this class will be affected by active participation, including attendance.
 You must arrive on time and be prepared to answer questions based on the assigned reading for that day.
-If you arrive late or leave early you may lose points for that day.
+If you arrive late or leave early you may need to do Extra Credit to make up the work covered that day.

 You are graded on your performance in multiple activities, not on how smart you sound in class, so use the class time to resolve any problems that you're having: ask questions in class if you don't understand an anthropological idea or a class assignment.